Computing classical modular forms

 The generalized Riemann hypothesis also predicts that any nontrivial zero of the $L$-function lies on the line of symmetry of its functional equation $\Re(s) = k/2$, known as the critical line.
-To study the behavior or $L(\iota(f), s)$ in critical line, it is natural to introduce the associated $Z$-function, a smooth real-valued function of a real variable $t$ defined by
+To study the behavior of $L(\iota(f), s)$ on the critical line, it is natural to introduce the associated $Z$-function, a smooth real-valued function of a real variable $t$ defined by

 where $\gamma(s) \colonequals N^{s/2} \Gamma_{\mathbb{C}}(s)$ and the square root is chosen so that $Z(t)>0$ for sufficiently small $t>0$.
 By construction, we have $|Z(\iota(f), t)|=|L(\iota(f), k/2+it)|$, the multiset of zeros of $Z(\iota(f), t)$ matches the multiset of zeros of $L(\iota(f), k/2+it)$, and $Z(\iota(f), t)$ changes sign at the zeros of $L(\iota(f), k/2+it)$ of odd multiplicity.